 - Supplying goods or services without proper documentation: SCN may be issued if the GST authorities find that the taxpayer is supplying goods or services without proper documentation, such as invoices or delivery challans.

-What are some common reasons for issuance of a Show Cause Notice?
+What are some common reasons for the issuance of a Show Cause Notice?

 - Delay in filing GSTR-1 and GSTR-3B consecutively for more than 6 months

 - Mismatch in details reported between GSTR-1 and GSTR-3B

 - Mismatch declaration in GSTR-1 and E-way bill portal